 In this section, we present the definitions and properties of ultimately periodic binary words that underlie the constraint resolution algorithm presented in Section 5.
-Some details of the proofs are omitted.
-They can be found chapter 4 of [21].
+Proofs are provided in the extended version of the article [16].

 4.1 Ultimately Periodic Binary Words